 Employees who have full control over how many and which days they come into the office are both happier while at work and report stronger team spirit among employees at their company.

-Describe the team spirit of employees at their company as good (vs. 51% required to come in on specific days).

-70% Say they are happy/very happy on most workdays (vs. 60% required to come in on specific days).

-Employees who can choose when they come in are also less likely to say they are happiest when working from home (45% vs. 58% of those required to come in), and more likely to say working at home vs. in the office has no impact (30% vs. 20%).
+68% Describe the team spirit of employees at their company as good (vs. 51% required to come in on specific days).
+70% Say they are happy/very happy on most workdays (vs. 60% required to come in on specific days). to say they are happiest when working from home (45% vs. 58% of those required to come in), and more likely to say working at home vs. in the office has no impact (30% vs. 20%).